OctopusDeploy/blog/blog/2022-01/java-docker-kubernetes/index.md

 ![gcr](gcr.png)

-## Retrieve Credentials from Azure for Octopus Deploy
+## Retrieve credentials from Azure for Octopus Deploy

-We need to retrieve some credentials to pass to Octopus Deploy.
-Follow these steps to [add an Azure Service Principle to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure).
+You need to retrieve some credentials to pass to Octopus Deploy.

+Follow the steps in our docs to [add an Azure Service Principle to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure).

 ## Create Azure Kubernetes Cluster

-Now we switch to Microsoft Azure to host our Kubernetes cluster.
-Octopus Deploy is cloud-agnostic.
-It can work with deployments that span multiple cloud providers.
+Now you switch to Microsoft Azure to host your Kubernetes cluster.
+Octopus Deploy is cloud-agnostic, so it can work with deployments that span multiple cloud providers.

-Create a new Kubernetes cluster by going to your resource group and creating a Kubernetes service.
-Give the cluster a name and accept all default options.
+1. Create a new Kubernetes cluster by going to your resource group and creating a Kubernetes service.
+1. Give the cluster a name and accept all default options.

 ![Create Kubernetes Cluster](create-kubernetes-cluster.png)